Security & Access Control Boundaries

 GRANT SELECT ON analytics.* TO analytics_read_role;

-CREATE QUOTA etl_ingest_quota
+CREATE QUOTA IF NOT EXISTS etl_ingest_quota

 KEYED BY user_name